AlexBlandin/GreenbookClub/problems.md

 (i.e. write an algorithm that takes `O(_)` time, and provide an argument why you can't go faster than `O(_)` time)

+The array is unsorted, what is the most efficient algorithm that can be written (i.e. write an algorithm that takes `O(_)` time, and provide an argument why you can't go faster than `O(_)`)

 ## Part B:

-The list of integers is sorted in the array.
-Repeat Part A.
+The list of integers is now sorted in the array.
+How fast can you go?

 # Zero the Matrix (Last seen 2021-03-09)